mloseto/mloseto.github.io/_pages/cv.md

 ## Education

-* PhD in Economics, University of Chicago, 2024 (expected)
+* PhD in Economics, University of Chicago, 2024
 * MSc in Economics and Social Sciences, Bocconi University, 2017
 * BSc in Economics and Social Sciences, Bocconi University, 2015